bingyulu/HES-ROI-based-ecoding/README.md

 ```
 python shot_boundary_detection/shot_scale_classification.py --shot_dir ./shot_cls_result/ --video_dir ./1080p_crf28_mp4/$video_name$ --frame_dir ./frames/1080p_crf28_frames/
 ```
 The non-ROI compression and ROI-based frame merging step are done by the ROI_based_encoding_rgb_y4m.sh.
-Before running, we should chanage the variable video_name in the script, the output path video_name_output can also be changed in the script if you want.
+Before running, you should chanage the variable video_name in the script.
+Besides, you may want to change the variable video_name_output_crf31 and video_name_output to your video output path.
+The root_dir in pipe_merge_frame_y4m.py should also be changed  according to your video output path.
 ```
 bash ROI_based_encoding_rgb_y4m.sh
 ```